Configuring Internet Insights

 For example, a single HTTP server test to a web app hosted in a single data center, run from large numbers of Cloud and/or Enterprise Agents in many different providers is likely to have paths that cross many providers, including the Internet service provider(s) for the data center.
 An outage in any of the traversed providers will be displayed without your needing to subscribe to a package containing the specific providers.

 In contrast, a web app that is hosted in many geographic regions may require subscribing to one or multiple packages, rather than relying on the HTTP server test.

 Keep in mind the following considerations:

 - Depending on the geographic distribution of the app's users, select one or more of the catalog regions.
 For example, the "North America IAAS Providers" package, the "Asia/Pacific IAAS Providers" package, and so on.

-If the app is hosted by multiple providers, determine whether the multiple providers are all of the same type (for example, CDN or IAAS) and in the same region (for example, North America or Asia Pacific).
+- If the application is on multiple providers and there isn’t a ThousandEyes application package that provides sufficient coverage, determine whether the multiple providers are all of the same type (for example, CDN or IAAS) and in the same region (for example, North America or Asia Pacific).